finance calculator

 Formula

-Loan amount derived from amortization formula using the payment, APR, and term.
+Mortgage amount solved from standard loan payment formula using payment, APR, and term

 When to use it